nickmalleson/ectqg2017/programme.md

 tagline: European Colloquium on Theoretical and Quantitative Geography
 ---

+## Conference Programme

+_The programme will published after registration closes in July 2017.
+Please see the [key dates]({{site.baseurl}}/dates.html) for more information..._

 ## Keynote Presentations

-We are pleased to announce four keynote presenters who will talk at the ECTQG 2017:
+We are pleased to announce four keynote presenters who will talk at the ECTQG 2017

 ### [Sir Alan Wilson](https://iris.ucl.ac.uk/iris/browse/profile?upi=AGWIL25)